spdx/spdx-spec/chapters/using-SPDX-short-identifiers-in-source-files.md

 ## E.4 Representing multiple licenses <a name="E.4"></a>

-Multiple licenses can be represented using a SPDX license expression as defined in Annex [D](SPDX-license-expressions.md).
+Multiple licenses can be represented using an SPDX license expression as defined in Annex [D](SPDX-license-expressions.md).
 A set of licenses may optionally be enclosed in parentheses, but are not required to be enclosed.
 As further described there:

 1. When there is a choice between licenses ("disjunctive license"), they should be separated with "OR".
 If presented with a choice between two or more licenses, use the disjunctive binary "OR" operator to construct a new license expression.
 2. Similarly when multiple licenses need to be simultaneously applied ("conjunctive license"), they should be separated with "AND".
 If required to simultaneously comply with two or more licenses, use the conjunctive binary "AND" operator to construct a new license expression.